Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 In this setup, more than two people combine their finances.
 This might include things like living together, sharing bills and other expenses, buying property together, and having joint bank accounts.

 It’s a common misconception that you can’t have more than two names on a bank account or mortgage.
-In many places – including the US and UK – at least some banks will allow more than two people to share an account.
+In many places, at least some banks will allow more than two people to share an account.
 In the UK, some lenders will allow up to 4 people to be named on a mortgage.
 And in the US, there is no legal limit but most lenders won’t allow more than 4 or 5 people.
 So you will need to shop around but, depending on where you live, it may be possible to get a bank account and rent or buy a property with your polyamorous family.

 Of course, this requires a lot of intimacy and trust with everyone who is included in the shared financial network.
 It’s not something I recommend entering into quickly or lightly.
-And, of course, you should seek professional advice to ensure everyone is properly protected if things go south or something unexpected happens.
+Always seek professional advice to ensure everyone is properly protected if things go south or something unexpected happens.
+But if you’ve been doing polyamory for a while and have a stable polycule or family, this can be a great way to make finances work for you.

 Anecdotally, this is the most common arrangement I’ve seen for polyamorous people who have at least one nesting partner.
 In this setup, some financial assets are shared and others are kept separate.
-One common way to do this is to have a joint account for bills and household expenses, and then separate accounts for disposable income or “fun” money.
+One option is a joint account for bills or household expenses and separate accounts for disposable income or “fun” money.
+Many people find this the easiest way to make polyamory work financially.
+Others struggle with the imbalance of power it can inadvertently create.

 You can also do this with more than one partner, by the way.
 Want to have a shared account with your nesting partner to save for redecorating the kitchen and another account with your long distance partner to save for a trip together?
 Have at it.